2020–21 FIS Alpine Ski World Cup

 The International Ski Federation (FIS) Alpine Ski World Cup was the premier circuit for alpine skiing competition.
 The inaugural season launched in January 1967, and the 2020–21 season marked the 55th consecutive year for the FIS World Cup.
-As it had every year since 2006 (when the Sölden races were cancelled by a snowstorm), the season began in Sölden, Austria in October, and it ended with the World Cup finals in March, which were held in Lenzerheide, Switzerland.
+As it had every year since 2006 (when the Sölden races were cancelled due to a snowstorm), the season began in Sölden, Austria in October, and it ended with the World Cup finals in March, which were held in Lenzerheide, Switzerland.
 However, the COVID-19 pandemic forced many changes to the original racing schedule.
 Among them were the following: